ygunayer/ygunayer/README.md

 ### About
 Hi!
-I'm Yalin, a software engineer from Izmir, Turkey 🌊
+I'm Yalin, a software engineer from Ereğli, Konya, Turkey 🍒🥕

 I currently work as a software crafter at [Craftbase](https://gitlab.com/craftbaseio) where I work on payment systems 💸